- Academic Policies

 High School Credit: In order to earn high school credit for coursework outside of Emerson K-12 classes:

-- The LWSD Request for Credit for Equivalency Course of Study must be completed as part of the student’s learning plan before the student begins the learning experience.
+- The Request for Equivalency Credit Course of Study must be completed as part of the student’s learning plan before the student begins the learning experience.

 - The Equivalency Course of Study must align with district standards and provide a viable assessment.
 After completion, credit determination will be made by the principal and WSLP Advisor.